J. Arthur Rank: Religious challenge

-Rank was a devout member of the Methodist Church and in his middle age he taught at Sunday School to which he began to show religious films.
+Rank was a devout member of the Methodists and in his middle age he taught at Sunday School to which he began to show religious films.
 This practice expanded to other churches and schools and it led to his formation of the Religious Film Society in 1933 to which he then distributed films that he had also made.
 His first production was called Mastership.

 When the Methodist Times newspaper began to complain about the negative influence that British and American films shown in Britain were having on family life, their editorial was answered by the London Evening News who suggested that instead of complaining, the Methodist Church should provide a solution.
 Rank took up the challenge and via an introduction by a young film producer named John Corfield, he discussed both the problem and a solution with Lady Yule of Bricket Wood.
 The net result of these meetings was the formation of the British National Films Company.

-The first commercial production by this company was Turn of the Tide (1935), a movie based upon a recently published 1932 novel by Leo Walmsley called Three Fevers.
-Having created their movie, British National then had to get it distributed and exhibited, but this proved to be more difficult than making the movie itself.
+The first commercial production by this company was Turn of the Tide (1935), a film based upon a 1932 novel by Leo Walmsley called Three Fevers.
+Having created their film, British National then had to get it distributed and exhibited, but this proved to be more difficult.
 Some commercial screens began showing Turn of the Tide as a second feature, but this was not enough exposure for the company to make a profit.